Piercestown NS (18558E)

 (ii) If it is established by the relevant teacher that bullying has occurred, the relevant teacher must keep appropriate written records which will assist his/her efforts to resolve the issues and restore, as far as is practicable, the relationships of the parties involved.

-(iii) The relevant teacher must use the recording template provided to record the bullying behaviour in the following circumstances:
+(iii) The relevant teacher must use the recording template provided (appendix A) to record the bullying behaviour in the following circumstances:

 b) that where the relevant teacher considers the bullying to be sufficiently serious it will be recorded and reported immediately to the Principal and/or Deputy Principal.